 1. Data analytics is key to improving the automotive experience

-They aim for every interaction a customer has with the brand, whether physical or digital, to be the best, most efficient and satisfying interaction possible.
+Toyota Belgium’s guiding principle is customer centricity.
+The company aims for every interaction a customer has with the brand, whether physical or digital, to be the best, most efficient and satisfying interaction possible.

-Determined that Toyota Belgium doesn’t take its foot off the gas and fall behind, Michael has invested heavily in both technology and (an often overlooked element of digital transformation) talent.
+Determined that Toyota Belgium doesn’t take its foot off the gas and fall behind, Michael invested heavily in both technology and (an often overlooked element of digital transformation) talent.

-“You can have the best website, the best tools and platforms, but if you don’t have the best talent to run these then those tools will be suboptimal and underutilized,” says Michael.
+“You can have the best website, the best tools and platforms, but if you don’t have the best talent to run these then those tools will be sub-optimal and under-utilized,” says Michael.

 “That’s why I’m proud to have created a digital team that’s one of the best—if not the best—in Belgium’s automotive industry.”